haiquangtran/Exam-Notes/AZURE-WEBSERVICES.md

       - The data store can be changed (quite dramatically) without having to rewrite core application logic.
 Microsoft has made a tremendous investment into the EF, and all indiciations point to the fact it has made a firm commitment to the success of the EF.
       - Built to fit right in with WCF, which makes them complementary technology.
 - **WCF Data Services**
+  - **Choosing WCF Data Services as the data access technology**
+    - Highly notable changes :
+      - Open Data Protocol (OData)
+      - REST
+      - JSON
+    - WCF Data Services, originally called ADO.NET Data services, is the main mechanism of Microsoft to deal with exposing these features to developers.
+    - WCF data services are well-suited to applications that are exposed via Service-Oriented Architecture (SOA).
+    - Web Services and Windows Communication Foundation (WCF) were big steps forward, but WCF Data Services takes it all one step farther in making the whole process a much easier endeavor.
+  - **OData**
+    - Abbreviated form of the "Open Data Protocol"
+    - Web protocol for querying and updating data.
+    - Does this by applying and building upon Web Technologies such as HTTP, Atom Publishing Protocol (AtomPub) and JSON to provide access to information from a variety of applications, services and stores.
+    - OData is being used to expose and access information from a variety of sources (relational databases, file systems, CMS's and traditional websites etc)
+    - Is consistent with the way the Web works - makes a deep commitment to URIs for resource identification and commits to an HTTP-based, uniform interface for interacting with those resources (just like the web).
+    - This commitment to core Web principles allows OData to enable a new level of data integration and interoperability across a broad range of clients, services, and tools.
+  - **WCF Data Services as data access mechanisms**
+    - Because MS moved its Web Services implementation (.asmx) to WCF, service names now end in the .svc extension.
+    - Name was originally ADO.NET Data Services and has since changed WCF Data Services.
+    - **Build a WCF Service**
+      - Create a ASP.NET web app
+      - Use the EF to define an EDM
+      - Add a Data Service to the Web Application (which is there just to host the application and expose it over the web)
+      - Enable access to the service.
+  - **Why choose WCF Data Services**
+    - Uses EF as a foundation, most (but not all) scenarios that were appropriate for one would be appropriate for another
+    - WCF Data Services would be overkill for simple 1-user scenarios.
+On the other hand, it provides several out-of-the-box benefits that ADO.NET and the EF do not.
+These include the following:
+      - When using OData, resources are addressable via URIs.
+That makes it very nonproperitary and opens the service up to be consumed by everyone
+      - WCF Data Services are accessed over HTTP, and almost everyone is familiar with HTTP theese days and has access to it.
+      - OData feeds can take several different forms including Atom, JSON, or XML.
+All thsoe formats can be represented as text, so many problems with firewalls, security, installing applications and so forth immediately disappear.
+      - Very powerful queries can be constructed with simple semantics.
+Do not need to know SQL.
+(Can do it via URLs)
+      - To take full advantage of WCF Data Services, the EF is meant to be used.
+But the EF can get its data from just about anywhere, and the tooling support makes it very easy to swap out or modify underlying data sources.